-Curriculum and Instruction Upper Secondary: The Arts
+Curriculum and Instruction Senior Secondary: The Arts

 Prepare for your career teaching the arts to secondary school students.
 You’ll cover curriculum planning, teaching strategies and reporting.
 Consider how you might approach individual student needs in your area of expertise.

 Start your career with Curtin’s globally recognised courses and extensive industry connections.
 Through OUA, our online courses offer an interactive and collaborative learning experience that gets you the same degree as if you studied on campus.
 Curtin is a global university with a vibrant culture of innovation and collaboration and is ranked in the top one per cent of universities worldwide.